iamsiriil/sc_musicengine/README.md

 > [!WARNING]
 > This project is under development and is not yet functional.
 A such, this README file is currently serving the purpose of a note-pad.
 Stating goals, guidelines and ideas to be implemented.
+Information on this page may change, as the project moves forward.

 # Music Engine